 - The patients can arrange for rehabilitation centers for patients discharged suffering from chronic ailments.
 These measures help the hospital understand the disease profile of patients and the geographical areas from where they come.

-CRM is all about the use of technology to provide value added services to its patients and creating customer delight and improving customer loyalty.
+Customer relationship management in healthcare is all about the use of technology to provide value added services to its patients and creating customer delight and improving customer loyalty.
 There is a need of pre planning and executive support to address the human aspects of implementation.
-For successful implementation, special CRM software and cloud-based systems can be very helpful to disseminate the valuable information and needless data.
+For successful implementation, special CRM software and cloud-based CRM systems can be very helpful to disseminate the valuable information and needless data.